forging2012/m157q.github.io/content/posts/a-free-certificate-authority-to-encrypt-the-entire-web.md

 + Server issues one or more challenges to ask the client to prove its control (and/or possibly prove control of other cryptographic keys)
 + Client satisfies these challenges and server verifies this automatically then issues cert and sends it over

-Normal users: Certificats are for making browsers complain the wrong domain name or expired to users while browsing the Internet.
+Normal users: Certificates just make browsers complain the wrong domain name or expired to users while browsing the Internet.
 (LOL)

 ## ACME